Amsterdam/GOB-Documentation/README.md

 ## Manual Startup

-All required setup is done by the startall.sh script as described in the previous paragraph.
+All required setup is done by the "gob.sh start" script as described in the previous paragraph.

 If you want to setup the GOB infrastructure manually you can follow the steps as described in the GOB-Infra project.